joltron82/Hakchi2-CE/index.md

 #### Launching games from Sega UI
   Press "A" to launch games with stock M2 emulator
   Press "Start" to launch games with Retroach (if installed)
-  To specify  a core, Right click on a game from the Hakchi "Custom Games" list and click "Select emulation core..."
+  To specify  a core, Right click on a game from the hakchi "Custom Games" list and click "Select emulation core..."

   When launching a game if a description does not exist it will launch directly into the game.
 If a description does exist the standard game info box will pop up prior to game starting.

 #### Installing after using other mods
-  So Hakchi detected modified files, what does this mean?
+  So hakchi detected modified files, what does this mean?

 		"The system files appear to have been modified:
 	    Version: MOON-mass-moon-es1-v0.8.3-108EU-1f2365d